bionicbone/Gasser_Monitor_v1/README.md

  For more information see the WiKi    https://github.com/bionicbone/Gasser_Monitor_v1/wiki

 **Acknowledgements:**
-* Pawelsky - For the FrSky telemetry library
+* Pawelsky - For the FrSky telemetry library (can be downloaded from here https://www.rcgroups.com/forums/showthread.php?2245978-FrSky-S-Port-telemetry-library-easy-to-use-and-configurable&perpage=1)
-* Bolder Flights Systems SBUS by Brian Taylor for the SBUS library
+* Bolder Flights Systems SBUS by Brian Taylor for the SBUS library (arduino library)
 * @ReinhardZ1 for the testing and parameters to align the Rx Link Quality to the popular Tadango LQ Sensor

 **Licencing:**